 Business Continuity Management

-The business continuity manager oversees the company’s continuity plan and makes the required updates to that plan.
+The business continuity manager oversees the company it department‘s continuity plan and makes the required updates to that plan.
 This kind of leadership assesses the potential threats to an organization and determines their impacts.

-Based on such information, management can adjust a continuity plan to address potential risks.
+Based on such information, management can adjust a business continuity plan, to address potential risks.
 A business continuity plan involves disaster recovery.
-Integrated into business continuity plans, disaster recovery is focused primarily on product and supply chain issues.
+Integrated into business continuity plans, disaster recovery planning is focused primarily on product and supply chain issues.

 Benefits of a Business Continuity Plan

 BPCPs differ from an IT Disaster Relief Plan or disaster recovery plan that deals with recovering an IT system after an event occurs.
-Consider finance businesses that work in big cities.
+Consider finance businesses or technology, that work in big cities.

 Businesses can face various disasters ranging from minor to devastating and BusinessContinuity Plans are important components of all businesses.
 BCPs are generally intended for companies that are threatened or disrupted.